The-G-Man-Half-Life/practice3-object-oriented-programming-java/docs/README.md

   - *transpose*
   Takes care of transposing the given matrix by turning the rows into columns.
   After that it will return the transposed matrix.
   - *inverse*
   It generates the inverse of the matrix, suppossing it has a determinant distinct from 0, and to do it so, it makes an augmented matrix with the identity matrix and after that it uses the Gauss-Jordan method to obtain its inverse.
   - *jointMatrixHorizontal*
   Takes care of joining two matrixes into one, having in mind that these have the same amount of rows, making the new matrix one with the common amount of rows but with the sum of the total amount of columns of the two originals.
   - *splitMatrixHorizontalLeft*
   Takes care of dividing the matrix into two of the same size but only returns the part in the left.
   - *splitMatrixHorizontalRight*
   Takes care of dividing the matrix into two of the same size but only returns the part in the right.
   - *getColumn*
-  Takes care of getting the column of matrix and then returns it as a vector
+  Takes care of getting the column of matrix and then returns it as a vector.
+  - *subtractVectors*
+  Takes care of subtracting one vector with another one and finally it returns the subtracted vector.
+  - *multiplyVector*
+  Take care of multiplying a vector with a scalar from the Real numbers and then returns the multiplied vector.
+  - *divideVector*
+  Take care of dividing a vector by a scalar from the Real numbers and then returns the simplified vector.

 #### queries